rgannu/docker-telegraf-influx-grafana-stack/README.md

-# Example Docker Compose project for Telegraf, InfluxDB and Grafana
+# Example Docker Compose project for Telegraf, InfluxDB and Grafana in the Kafka ecosystem

 This an example project to show the TIG (Telegraf, InfluxDB and Grafana) and Kafka-Ecosystem stack.